 The whole point of using a robo advisor is to make your life easier and to make you money from your investments.
 With that in mind, we’re proud to say that Betterment is easy to use, and it starts with a quick and simple sign-up process.

 The first step is to link your checking account for quick deposits and withdrawals.
 Next, you’ll answer a few questions about your investment preferences; then you will receive your first portfolio advice.

 The Betterment site itself also has some handy tools to help you understand the different types of investments.
 One tool will help to allocate your funds between stocks and bonds by giving allocation advice based on your age and retirement plans.

-Betterment Digital remains one of the easiest robo advisors to use.
-It is a fully-automated service which automatically rebalances your portfolio and reinvests dividends with little supervision.
+Betterment Digital remains one of the easiest robo-advisors to use.
+It is a fully-automated service that automatically rebalances your portfolio and reinvests dividends with little supervision.

 With Betterment Premium, you can talk to expert financial advisors to make sure your investments are optimized to their full potential.

 An easy-to-use Robo Advisor with fair management fees is important, but if it doesn’t offer the accounts and investment types you need, then you better look elsewhere.

 In terms of account types, Betterment covers a full range of options by providing taxable accounts, Individual Retirement Accounts (IRAs), and even the Simplified Employment Pension version of those accounts (SEP IRAs) for individuals retiring from self-employment.